 Output Directory path

-This is the initial dialog you will see upon first using the Custom Asset Editor.
+This is the window you will see upon creating a new Asset Project.

 |Left Side||Right side|

-Again, models with less than 20k polygons should successfully be imported and generated to an asset for use in Enscape.
+Again, models with less than 20k polygons should successfully be imported and exported to an asset for use in Enscape.

 Generally, where a model has more than 20k polygons in its geometry, a message stating that the model exceeds that 20k triangle limit will be shown, indicating that this may cause performance issues.